Harmelodic/dots/README.md

 dots list
 ```

+## Other than commands, what else does dots do?

+dots will:

+- Sets an environment variable, `$DOTS`, as your dots home
+- Puts your terminal into `vi` mode
+- Adds some shell aliases
+- Adds some git aliases

 ## I can see there have been updates in the repo, how do I get them?

 Run: